NateTheSage/NateTheSage.github.io/_posts/2019-07-17-oath-and-multi-factor-authentication.md

 ## Step 5: Try It!

 Now, log out.
 Here comes the hard part.
-When you log back in, you'll be prompted for your password, then you'll get a line that says:
+When you log back in, you'll be prompted for your password, then you'll get a line saying:

 `One-time password (OTP) for <user>: `